HTML literally stands for HyperText Markup Language, and it is used to create and develop webpages and online content.

-HTML5 games are the latest and, many would argue, greatest iteration of online games.
-Where previous generations of online games required players to download extra plugins and applications, HTML5 games are entirely self-contained and work directly inside an internet browser.
+In more detail, HTML5 games are the latest version of HTML games, and many would argue that they are the greatest iteration of online games.
+Where previous generations of online games required players to download extra plugins and applications, HTML5 games are entirely self-contained and work directly on a web browser.
 With just a mouse click or a screen tap, players are immediately immersed in the world of their chosen game.
 Adding to that very low loading times, being able to start playing a game so quickly, is another significant benefit of HTML5 games.

-But instant access is not the only reason why the gaming industry is embracing HTML games.
+Instant access, however, is not the only reason that the gaming industry is embracing HTML games.
 The other big advantage of the technology is its cross-platform functionality.
 Designed as a programming language with interoperability, HTML5 makes it possible for developers to write one source code for a game that can then be enjoyed on any screen or device.

-This device-agnosticism has of late become one of the chief selling points of HTML5 games, given the rapid growth of mobile usage and the demand from players to be able to move seamlessly between platforms including desktop and console.
+This device-agnosticism has become one of the chief selling points of HTML5 games, given the rapid growth of mobile usage and the demand from players to be able to move seamlessly between platforms.